Yep. I believe programming as we know it is a dying thing. And, because that, I decided to change my career direction.

 No-code, automation and AI tools are here to stay and programmers will need to find a way to stay current.
 With the development of these technologies, tasks that were once done manually can now be automated, only leaving space for the best experts out there.

-This, mixed with an ever-increasing number of professionals in the sector has led to a more competitive market, where individuals must continuously upskill themselves to remain relevant.
-This has also led to the further development of tools and frameworks that make programming more accessible to those without a deep technical background.
+This, mixed with an ever-increasing number of professionals in the sector has led to a harder-to-access market, where individuals must continuously upskill themselves to remain employable.
+This has also led to deepening even more the development of tools and frameworks that make programming more accessible to those without a programming background.

-Let’s face it, programming used to be for nerds and people how really liked it.
+Let’s face it, programming used to be for “us”, for nerds and people who really liked it.
 This industry is now very popular and many people from other industries are making the switch.
-There is a lot of people who is here only for the money and don’t love what they do.
+Why is that?
+Many of those making the move are in for the money and don’t really love what they do.
+So “it’s just another job”.
+And this makes the problem worse.

 Honestly, we programmers are our own enemies in a way.
 We love to automate everything, and automation never ends.